stiang/textmood/README.md

 scorer = TextMood.new(files: ["en_US-mod1.txt", "emoticons.txt"])

 # TextMood will by default make one pass over the text, checking every word, but it
-# supports doing several passes for any range of N-grams.
+# supports doing several passes for any range of word N-grams.
 Both the start and end
 # N-gram can be specified using the :start_ngram and :end_ngram options
 scorer = TextMood.new(lang: "en_US", debug: true, start_ngram: 2, end_ngram: 3)
 score = scorer.score_text("some long text with many words")